ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Malicious Requests and Mitigation

-\partitle{Attack} In the second attack, we consider malicious unlearning requests from adversarial data owners, whose goal is to waste the server's computation on unlearning mechanism.
+\partitle{Attack} In the second attack, we consider malicious unlearning requests from adversarial data owners, whose goal is to waste the server's computation on unlearning execution.
 The server saves more computation on unlearning mechanism if more pending unlearning requests are processed all at once by a single unlearning execution.
-As a result, adversarial data owners collude and coordinate with each other to submit unlearning requests that are more scattered in timestamps and shards.
+Adversarial data owners could collude and coordinate with each other to submit unlearning requests that are more scattered in timestamps and shards, which can hardly be executed together.
 This way, they increase the chance that a later unlearning request just arrived when the most recent unlearning execution finishes, which however could have been processed together with an earlier unlearning request.
-In particular, we consider malicious unlearning requests to revoke data lying at each shard in a rolling manner, therefore being more scattered in both timestamps and shards.
-That is, the $i$-th unlearning request from the adversarial data owners corresponds to the $i \mod K$-th shard, where $K$ is the total number of shards.
+In particular, we consider malicious unlearning requests in a rolling manner: the adversarial data owners have to ensure that the $i$-th submitted unlearning request belongs to the $\{i\mod K\}$-th shard, where $K$ is the total number of shards.
+In other words, two unlearning request which belongs to the same shard that can be processed by a single update are placed as far as possible.

-\partitle{Mitigation} To mitigate the threat posed by scattered unlearning requests, The server must prevent the attackers from establishing the correspondence between their training samples and the assigned shards.
-Thus the server could shuffle the training dataset and randomly divides it into shards according to non-fixed hash functions.
+\partitle{Mitigation} The server should prevent the attackers from establishing the correspondence between their training samples and the assigned shards by shuffling and randomly dividing the training dataset into shards according to non-fixed hash functions.
 In this way, the adversary would have difficulty determining the location of their data.